imagesid/AI-Theory-Project/README.md

 ### Pseudocode of train_short_memory() method
 ```
-Call the train_step method of self.trainer with the arguments states, actions, rewards, next_states, and dones
+Call the train method with the arguments states, actions, rewards, next_states, and dones
 ```

 ### Pseudocode of train_long_memory() method
 ```
-If the length of self.memory is greater than BATCH_SIZE:
+If the length of the memory is greater than BATCH_SIZE:
-    Set mini_sample as a random sample of size BATCH_SIZE from self.memory (a list of tuples)
+    Set mini sample as a random sample of size BATCH_SIZE from the memory (a list of tuples)
 Else:
-    Set mini_sample as a copy of self.memory
+    Set mini sample as a copy of the memory

-Extract states, actions, rewards, next_states, and dones by unpacking the mini_sample tuple
+Extract states, actions, rewards, next_states, and dones by unpacking the mini sample tuple

-Call the train_step method of self.trainer with the arguments states, actions, rewards, next_states, and dones
+Call the train method with the arguments states, actions, rewards, next_states, and dones
 ```

 ### Pseudocode of train_step() method